Badminton-Apps/badman/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep Badvlasim open and inclusive.
+Help us keep Badminton-Apps open and inclusive.
 Please read and follow our [Code of Conduct][coc].